majduk/nagios-plugins/README.md

-The repository contains useful Nagios NRPE plugins and some configuration examples balow.
+This repository contains some useful Nagios NRPE plugins and some configuration examples below.

 ### Basic server monitoring
 ```